If you're a big-hearted person looking for a first-class career in hospitality... Find out more

 Begin the day with ample and wholesome dishes, or perhaps just a drop of fresh juice.
 You might like to linger with a Monsooned Catuai coffee and a newspaper, of just come and go in a jiffy.
 Breakfast is served until 11.45am every day.

 A crazy-paving three-egg omelette of chopped tomato, onion, coriander and green chilli.
 Served with grilled tomato and Fire Toast. *prepared without cheese and Fire Toast served without butter.

-Your plate will be laden with abundant akuri, char-striped smoked streaky bacon, peppery pork sausages, masala beans, grilled field mushrooms, grilled tomato and home-made buns.
+Your plate will be laden with abundant akuri, char-striped smoked streaky bacon from Ramsay of Carluke, peppery Shropshire pork sausages, masala beans, grilled field mushrooms, grilled tomato and home-made buns.
 Too good. *Served with vegan buns.

 An Irani café staple.
 Three eggs, spiced, scrambled and piled up richly alongside grilled tomato and served with home-made buns. *served with vegan buns.

 Organic porridge oats cooked with oat milk, banana and sweet Medjool dates.
 A never-ending portion: if you wish for more, you need only ask.

 Fresh seasonal fruits topped with coconut yoghurt infused with fresh vanilla pod, and served with toasted seeds.

 A Dishoom recipe, handmade with oats, seeds, cashews, almonds, pistachios and cinnamon, roasted in coconut oil.
 Served with fresh seasonal fruits and coconut yoghurt.